Jayyay/Duke-CSA-iOS/README.md

 Several interesting functionalities such as 'Crush' and 'Spotlight' are also integrated in the app, to make life a bit more colorful.

-The app is in its yougth and of great potential, and I will keep maintaining and updating it.
+The app is in its youth and of great potential, and I will keep maintaining and updating it.